dev26th/flashlight/README.md

 ##Handling

-Tree modes: 0.35A, 0.7A, 1.05A.
-No PWM.
+Four main modes: 3.5mA, 0.35A, 0.7A, 1.05A.
 Quick off-on to switch to next mode.
 Remembers last selected mode.

+Quick double off-on to go to special modes: beacon, strobe and SOS.
+Quick double off-on again to return to main modes loop.

-Will blink periodically if battery is low (< 3.5V) and power off in battery is empty (< 3.0V).
+Will go to 0.35A mode automatically and blink periodically if battery is low (< 3.5V), then go to minimum mode (< 3.2V) and later power off when battery is empty (< 3.0V).
 But exact voltage may very for different chips.

 ##Calibration

-You can define your own battery low and empty levels.
+You can define your own battery low and empty levels, if your recompile the firmware with ENABLE_CALIBRATION=1.
+Then:

 1. Switch the flashlight off.
 2. Short PB2 to GND (to calibrate battery empty level) or to VCC (to calibrate battery low level).